Paw

 Ticks and Fleas in Summer: Signs to watch out for

-You might not see fleas or ticks right away, but your pet will show signs of discomfort.
-Watch for:
+You may not always see fleas or ticks straight away, but your pet may show signs such as:

 • Hair loss or scabs

-• Tiny black specks in their fur (this could be flea dirt)
+• Tiny black specks in the coat (flea dirt)

-• Visible ticks on the skin, especially around the ears, neck, and legs
+• Visible ticks, often around the ears, neck, or legs

 Ticks and Fleas in Summer: Signs to watch out for